-The second ordinance, #602-2005, provided for the waiving of the competitive bidding process for the selection of a vendor to provide the internet site for the acceptance of real property tax payments by credit card or e-Check for the City of Syracuse.
-A waiver of the competitive process was requested due to the fact that this undertaking was a collaborative project between the City and Onondaga County.
-Systems East, Inc. was selected based on it's ability to meet the requirements of the joint property tax collection system.
+The second ordinance, #602-2005, provided for the waiving of the competitive bidding process for the selection of vendor to be contracted with to be the internet site for the acceptance of real property tax payments by credit card or e-Check for the City of Syracuse.
+A waiver of the competitive process was requested due to the fact that this undertaking was a collaborative project with Onondaga County and Systems East, Inc. had been able to meet the requirements of the joint property tax collection system.
 The term of the agreement was established to be for one year, with two one year renewal options exercisable by the City.
 Ordinance #602 further specifies that any charges associated with the individual transaction are to be paid by the internet user, not the City.